The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 Well, I guess you're referring to the alumni group out there in UCLA.

-Uh you have taught us young conservatives that there is more to life than money.
+Over the past 20 years, and this kind of gets into the limb ball baby quote, you have taught us young conservatives that there is more to life than money.

-And you have played a key role in developing within today's college conservative a keen sense of uh morality, justice, fairness, and a heightened sense of right and wrong.
+And you have played a key role in developing within today's college conservative a keen sense of morality, justice, fairness, and a heightened sense of right and wrong.

 Students will report abuses on liberal indoctrination on campuses, not because they'll receive money, but because they realize educators are stifling debate, discussion, and the free exchange of ideas.

-So the student's moral compass, not his or her pocketbook, will lead them to report on liberal educators, and that is what the network of college conservatives is going to trumpet.
+So the student's moral compass, not his or her pocketbook, will lead them to a report on liberal educators, and that is what the network of college conservatives is going to trumpet.

 Excellent.